surfer190/fixes/docs/stoic/notes-on-enchiridion-epictetus.md

 On every event or accident - see how you can put it to use.
 A sexy woman - the power to resist.
 A painful hard job - endurance.
-Abusive words - paitence.
+Abusive words - patience.

 ### 11

 You do not own a thing - you merely borrow it.
 A wife, child or your estate.
-When you wife diss, you have not lost her - she has been restored.
+When you wife dies, you have not lost her - she has been restored.

 ### 12